abdollahpour/micro-pdf-generator/README.md

    http://micro-pdf-generator.demo.161.97.186.241.sslip.io/pdf/sample.pdf-o sample.pdf
 ```
 It uses [Go template format](https://golang.org/pkg/text/template/) but you can also use normal standalone html (for template) and don't pass data.
-You can also use url, file and string for both data and template parameters.
+You can also use url, file and string for both data and template parameters (check [configurations](docs/configurations.md))

 # More